TitanProgrammer4480/Fortnite-Discord-bot/README.md

 # Fortnite-Discord-bot

 # Generall Info
 This bot was programmed with python.
 The main libraries are pycord and an api-wrapper for the fortnite api.
-From pycord I'm using just the shlash command feature.
+From pycord I'm using shlash commands and embeds.

 # Commands
 - /player player_name: You type the player name in and the bot returns an embed with the generall info, like the overall kills, deaths and the overall kd.